 Sven has presented the Centre’s innovations and projects at 50+ international conferences, including keynotes at the SAS F2006 & F2008 forecasting and A2012 Analytics conferences, track speeches at APICS 2006 global conference, and annual appearances at IBF and ISF conferences.
 He frequently provides training courses for the centre, IBF and IEEE, educating over 400 demand planners on Forecasting Fundamentals,Statistical Forecasting with SAP APO-DP and Forecasting with Neural Networks all over the world.

 John Boylan joined Lancaster University as Professor of Business Analytics in January 2015.

 John has researched and taught in this area for over twenty years, having previously worked for seven years in industrial Operational Research groups.
 His research focuses on problems relating to the interface between demand forecasting and inventory management.
 His best known work is in intermittent demand forecasting, and he has advised software companies on the adoption of recent research developments into their packages.
 He also works on problems relating to seasonal demand forecasting and the benefits of information sharing in supply chains.

 John has served as a director of the International Institute of Forecasters and is currently a member of the Executive Committee of the International Society for Inventory Research.

-Dr Nikolaos Kourentzes is an Assistant Professor in the department of Management Science, Lancaster University Management School.
+Dr Nikolaos Kourentzes is an Associate Professor in the department of Management Science, Lancaster University Management School.
 Nikos researches in several areas of business forecasting and his work has been presented in numerous international academic and practitioner conferences.
 He is regularly giving talks on improving and automating forecasting in organisations using established and state-of-the-art statistical methods.
 He has substantial experience in applied research projects with organisations in fast and slow moving consumer goods, advertising and media, retail and promotional modelling, new product forecasting and utilities energy forecasting.
 Nikos frequently provides training courses on business forecasting and demand planning, advanced statistical modelling, neural networks and SAP APO-DP.